 The US has agreements with 28 countries that outline which country should receive your Social Security payments.
 The agreements generally allow for the credits you earn in one country to be usable for the calculation of benefits in the other.
 This is an important point as, without such an agreement, you could be forced to pay into two systems—and only receive one benefit!

-Income earned on US soil is not foreign-earned income and, therefore, cannot be excluded from US taxes with the Foreign Earned Income Exclusion.
+Income earned on US soil is not foreign-earned income and, therefore, cannot be excluded from US expat taxes with the Foreign Earned Income Exclusion.

-However, if you are required to pay taxes on that income to another country, you may be able to use the Foreign Tax Credit as a dollar-for-dollar credit to offset the US taxes you owe.
+However, if you are required to pay taxes on that income to another country, you may be able to use the Foreign Tax Credit as a dollar-for-dollar credit to offset the expat taxes you owe.